What is Pupil Premium and Service Premium?

 How does Holbeton Primary School use its Premium Funding?

-- To provide opportunities for pupils to achieve the best that they can with little variance between groups.
+- To provide every opportunity for pupils to achieve the best that they can with little variance between groups.

-- To enable all children to benefit from Quality First teaching
+- To enable all children to be 'ready to learn' to benefit from Quality First teaching

 - To accelerate progress of children in receipt of PP where needed

-- To ensure that all pupils have equal opportunity and access to participate in events, trips and residential/activity weeks
+- To ensure that all pupils have enhanced opportunities and supported access to participate in events, trips and residential/activity weeks

 - To provide Breakfast Club / After school provision as appropriate

 - To personalise the learning for all children

 - Fund 1 to 1 intervention sessions tailored to children’s needs